Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

       * Using "labelledby" rather than "aria-label".
       * Missing / in a </script> tag.
       * Missing 4 semicolons in my javascript code.
+      * Showing that I have one unused variable (hideFunction), however I am actually using.
    * The web app works correctly in all five major browsers.
    * The suggestions given in the Lighthouse report will be implemented in the second release.